Jon-Woo/particle-laden-flow/README.md

-This repository contains the full pipeline for generating numerical simulations to particle-laden flows as used in the research paper 'A comparative study of dynamic models for gravity-driven particle-laden flows', accepted for publication at Applied Mathematics Letters, 2025 (see also https://arxiv.org/abs/2410.23561).
+This repository contains the full pipeline for generating numerical simulations to particle-laden flows as used in the research paper 'A comparative study of dynamic models for gravity-driven particle-laden flows', published at Applied Mathematics Letters, 2025 (see https://authors.elsevier.com/c/1kaYY3BGwfPgHq).

 The original code was written using Jupyter Notebook and can be found in particle-laden-flow/notebook-code.
 Each file is written to allow contiguous execution.